-- Display in a prominent and accessible location at every work site where the district has employees, and post electronically in a conspicuous location on computers for employee use, up-to-date California Department of Fair Employment and Housing (DFEH) posters on the prohibition of workplace discrimination and harassment, the rights of transgender employees, and the rights and obligations of employees who are pregnant, have a related medical condition, or are recovering from childbirth - 2.
-Publicize the district's nondiscrimination policy and regulation, including the complaint procedures and the coordinator's contact information, by: - a.
+- 1. Publicize the district's nondiscrimination policy and regulation, including the complaint procedures and the coordinator's contact information, by: - a.
 Including them in each announcement, bulletin, or application form that is used in employee recruitment - b.
 Posting them in all district schools and offices, including staff lounges and other prominent locations - c.
-Posting them on the district's web site and providing easy access to them through districtsupported social media, when available - 3.
+Posting them on the district's web site and providing easy access to them through districtsupported social media, when available - 2.
 Disseminate the district's nondiscrimination policy to all employees by one or more of the following methods: - a.
 Printing and providing a copy of the policy to all employees, with an acknowledgment form for each employee to sign and return - b.
 Sending the policy via email with an acknowledgment return form - c.
-Posting the policy on the district intranet with a tracking system ensuring all employees have read and acknowledged receipt of the policies
+Posting the policy on the district intranet with a tracking system ensuring all employees have read and acknowledged receipt of the policies - d.

-- d.
 Discussing the policy with employees upon hire and/or during a new hire orientation session - e.
-Any other way that ensures employees receive and understand the policy - 4.
-Provide to employees a handbook that contains information that clearly describes the district's nondiscrimination policy, procedures for filing a complaint, and resources available to anyone who feels that he/she has been the victim of any discriminatory or harassing behavior. - 5.
-Provide training regarding the district's nondiscrimination policy, including what constitutes unlawful discrimination, harassment, and retaliation and how and to whom a report of an incident should be made
+Any other way that ensures employees receive and understand the policy

+- 3. Provide to employees a handbook that contains information that clearly describes the district's nondiscrimination policy, procedures for filing a complaint, and resources available to anyone who feels that he/she has been the victim of any discriminatory or harassing behavior. - 4.
+Provide training to employees, volunteers, and interns regarding the district's nondiscrimination policy, including what constitutes unlawful discrimination, harassment, and retaliation and how and to whom a report of an incident should be made.
+Training for supervisors shall include the requirement to report any complaint of misconduct to a designated representative, such as the coordinator, human resources manager, or Superintendent or designee as a topic in the sexual harassment prevention training required. - 5.
+Periodically review the district's recruitment, hiring, and promotion processes and regularly monitor the terms, conditions, and privileges of employment to ensure district compliance with law. - 6.
+For any district facility where 10 percent of employees have a language other than English as their spoken language, translate the policy into every language spoken by at least 10 percent of the workforce.